tholmes59/building-responsive-sites-online-web-sp-000/README.md

 The other common solution to is to use Cascading Style Sheets.
-Instead of a server detecting the type of device, every user receives the same content, and the provided CSS tells the user's browser on how to style the rendered page.
+Instead of a server detecting the type of device, every user receives the same content, and the provided CSS tells the user's browser how to style the rendered page.
 The ideal approach for a well designed, responsive website relies on a combination of CSS media  queries, layout properties and HTML the viewport settings that scale the browser content.